Um Anjo Veio Me Falar

-"Um Anjo Veio Me Falar" (lit.: "An angel came to tell me") is a song by the Brazilian girl group pop Rouge. it is a version of the song "Angel in My Heart", written by Eliot Kennedy, Suzanne Shaw and Tim Woodcock and performed by the pop groups Hear'Say (on the album Everybody) and Jump5 (on the album All the Time in the World).
+"Um Anjo Veio Me Falar" (lit.: "An angel came to speak to me") is a song by the Brazilian girl group pop Rouge. it is a version of the song "Angel in My Heart", written by Eliot Kennedy, Suzanne Shaw and Tim Woodcock and performed by the pop groups Hear'Say (on the album Everybody) and Jump5 (on the album All the Time in the World).
 The Portuguese version was written by the group members with Rick Bonadio, who also produced the song.
 "Um Anjo Veio Me Falar" is a pop ballad that talks about the quest and expectation of a great love announced by an angel.

 Released as the second single from their second studio album C'est La Vie (2003), in July 8, 2003.
 The song was a hit on radio stations all over Brazil, helping the group gain nationwide renown, and becoming the second most famous song of the group (behind only "Ragatanga") and the ballad of greater recognition.
 The song won 2 awards: the "Capricho Award" and the "Troféu Universo Musical".
 The music video of the song was recorded in Argentina, along with its Spanish version.
-Like the other singles of C'est La Vie, "Um Anjo Veio Me Falar" was promoted extensively, being performed on numerous TV programs.
+Like the other singles of C'est La Vie, "Um Anjo Veio Me Falar" was promoted extensively, being performed on numerous TV shows.